-Institutional partnerships: both the successes and the failures, the felicity of some encounters and the hindrances met for the sustainability of others highlight the importance of:
+• Institutional partnerships: both the successes and the failures, the felicity of some encounters and the hindrances met for the sustainability of others highlight the importance of:

-- the cultivation of strategic, sustainable multi-sector (activist professional and grassroots; fellow academic and nonacademic research; educational; expert professional, as in data science and design; government; legal; parliamentary; etc.) partnerships; - 2. the capacity to revise the terms of existing partnerships and explore new ones, based on experience;
+The cultivation of strategic, sustainable multi-sector (activist professional and grassroots; fellow academic and non-academic research; educational; expert professional as in data science and design; government; legal; parliamentary etc.) partnerships.

-- 3. accountability among partners both in terms of tangible (deliverables, labor) and not-so-tangible (trust, engagement, solidarity, encouragement, meaningful criticism) reciprocal commitments; - 4. feedback, peer advice and supervision.
+- The capacity to revise the terms of existing partnerships and explore new ones, based on experience. - Accountability among partners both in terms of tangible (deliverables, labour) and not-so-tangible (trust, engagement, solidarity, encouragement, meaningful criticism) reciprocal commitments. - Feedback, peer advice and supervision.